Iqtidar: Reception

 A couple of days before the show was released, a behind-the-scenes video was published on social media showing Baloch being picked up by Raza bridal style which was met with scrutiny by the public.

-Fuchsia magazine described the show as highly relatable, praising its ability to connect with audiences through realistic characters and situations that reflect everyday life experiences.

 The series is presented in The Siasat Daily as a "mix of romance and drama" and one of the most watched in the country in 2024 while Dawn noted that it presented "comparatively formulaic story for the once-innovative Green TV but it is making the ratings because both Ali Raza and Anmol Baloch have worked hard on their characters, and kept the focus on their chemistry."

 Production

-In an interview, Baloch shared that the show was initially intended to be titled "Qurat-ul-Ain", but was later renamed to "Iqtidar".
+The female lead role was earlier rejected by Hina Afridi, who rejected the series to choose Raja Rani.